pinkeen/ApiDebugBundle/README.md

 For production environment you probably want to skip all of the data gathering.

 You should take care of that yourself, unless you're using `guzzle.client_factory`.

-## Response/request body

-You will not be able to view the request/response body under certain circumstances even if it was present:
- * The body was too large to be collected. (> 64KiB)
- * The response stream is not seekable so it can be read only once and was left alone.
- * The content-type of body data could not be determined so it is not showed to prevent garbage output.

-**The absence of the body in the debug toolbar does not mean that there was no body sent/received.
-Always check the HTTP headers.**

-## TODO:
-Move the body size limit to semantic conf.